OCR-D/ocrd-website/site/en/spec/glossary.md

 ### (OCR-D) Workflow Engine

-Central software component of the controller, executing workflows, including control structures (linear/parallel/incremental).
+Central software component of the controller, executing workflows, including control structures (in a linear/parallel/incremental way).
+Also needed in single-host CLI deployments (where it can be based on inter-process communication and file system I/O alone), like `ocrd process`.

 ### Processor